|

 Agave sebastiana 'Silver Lining' (Cedros Island Agave) - A medium-sized rosette-forming plant that grows to 2-3 feet wide and often suckers from base to form a cluster.
 The fleshy, pale gray to gray-green leaves have large dark curving and bent spines along the margin and a long dark terminal spine.
 Plant in full sun to light shade.
 Little irrigation is required and in fact, this species is native to a more mediterranean climate than most other agave and does not like to be over irrigated in summer months.
 It is hardy to at least 23° F though leaf damage has been noted much below this.
 This plant comes from the islands off to the west of Baja California and is particularly notable on West San Benito, Natividad and Cedros Islands.
 We have grown this plant in the past from seed collected on West San Benito but our current crops are from a selection made by Kelly Griffin.
 This species is sometimes included as a subspecies of Agave shawii, which grows further to the north along coastal Baja California into California.
 This is an attractive species in the garden where it makes a good transition between gray and green plants.
 The picture on this page from Rancho Tissue Technologies.

-The information about Agave sebastiana 'Silver Lining' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+Information displayed on this page about Agave sebastiana 'Silver Lining' is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 |